-We’ve arrived at our penultimate report for the Blue Jays’ minor league clubs with the Double-A New Hampshire Fisher Cats.
+It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
+We continue our reports with the New Hampshire Fisher Cats.

 Blue Jays from Away Player of the Game Champion